jrandj/redhat/README.md

     * Modify the NTP pools:
         ```shell
         vi /etc/chrony.conf
-        # modify the lines at the top of the file
+        # modify the pool directive at the top of the file
         ```

     * Modify GRUB to boot a different kernel: